spiral/docs/queue/jobs.md

 ```

 ## Passing Parameters
 Job handlers can accept any number of job parameters via the second argument of `QueueInterface->push()`.
-Parameters
-must be provided in array form.
+Parameters provided in array form.
 No objects are supported (see below how to bypass it) to ensure compatibility with consumers written on other languages.

 ```php
 public function createJob(QueueInterface $queue)